crazyomya/Gas-Leakage-Emergency-System/README.md

 - **Gas Ventilation**: To mitigate the situation, an exhaust fan is activated to expel harmful gases from the room, reducing their concentration.

-- **IoT Integration**: Leveraging the Internet of Things (IoT), the system sends notifications to relevant authorities, keeping them informed about the emergency in real-time.
+- **IoT Integration**: Leveraging the Internet of Things (IoT), the system uses the Pushbullet API to send notifications to relevant authorities, keeping them informed about the emergency in real-time.

 This system serves as a crucial safety measure by promptly detecting gas leaks, alerting occupants, and taking steps to ensure their safety.
-Additionally, it provides remote alerts to authorities, enhancing overall safety and response effectiveness.

----